minhhieple97/company_tree_webprovise/README.md

 Once you have completed these steps, your `.env` file will be set up and ready to use.

-## Running the project
+# Running the project

-After setting up the `.env` file, you can run the project using the `npm run start:dev` command.
+After setting up the `.env` file, you can run the project by following these commands.

+- Run `npm install` to install the dependencies
+- Run `npm run start:dev` to run project
   This will start the development server and allow you to access the project at `http://localhost:3000`.

 # Integration Test for Nest.js GraphQL